maxbruening/talon_german/README.md

 * The usage of vosk limits you to what vosk recognizes - adding words or commands in your talon configuration will not influence vosk itself in any way, so you must match all phrases that vosk might hear (so while you might have to command "springe", Vosk might just as well recognize "spring" or "sprenge" instead).

 ## Todo:
-* Currently uses absolute paths for csvs
+* Currently uses absolute paths for csvs, use relative paths (perhaps switch to .talon-list)
 * Remove custom *Clipscanner* clipboard implementation in favor of talon / knausj clipboard API
+* better structure of commands, split into seperate files

 ## Dependencies
 This is a plug-in for Talon Voice (https://talonvoice.com/).